Leifhaa/IN4030-oblig-3/README.md

 #### Discussion of the results
 From the results we can first see that paralleling the sieve seems to give a speedup.
 Once n increases, the efficiency of multithreading the program is also increasing.
-At 2 billion, we have a speedup for around 1.659 which means that the algorithm is almost runs at twice the speed due to running multithreaded.
+At 2 billion, we have a speedup for around 1.856 which means that the algorithm is almost runs at twice the speed due to running multithreaded.
 For smaller numbers however, it's not giving large speedsup.
-For e.g 20000000 we see that we only achieve speedup of 1.048 and when n is even lower, then parallelization is slower likely due to overhead of starting threads etc.
+For e.g 20000000 we see that we only achieve speedup of 0.870 and when n is even lower, then parallelization is slower likely due to overhead of starting threads etc.
-We can also see that the parallel sieve does complete at 8012.440 which is below the requirement of the sieve completing in 30 seconds.
+We can also see that the parallel sieve does complete at 7223.361 which is below the requirement of the sieve completing in 30 seconds.

-Over to the factorization part, we can see that the speedup is around the same (0.5) or even decreases as n becomes larger.
-I was expecting the speedup to also increase as n increased for this algorithm, however the opposite occurred.
-I believe this occurs as the sequential algorithm performs quite fast (981.110 for 2 billion) and does not require either synchronization or startup of threads.
-For the parallel algorithm however, this is required which causes it to use some more time.
+Over to the factorization part, we can see that the speedup begins with around 0.102 which implies that for low numbers, paralleling does not increase the speed.
+The trend shows that as N does become larger, the efficiency of paralleling increases.
+When is n is 200000000 or larger, we achieve a speedup greater than 1.
+For even greater n numbers, we see that the effect of parallelization is even higher (2000000000 has speedup of 3.024).
-It is however able to complete in around 2.2 seconds which is also quite fast.
+We see that having multiple threads which each factorizes subset of the prime numbers does drastically increase the efficiency for high numbers.
+For low numbers however, having a sequential solution is faster likely due to the overhead of synchronization's and creating/starting threads.

 For the whole procedure of sieve + factorization, we see that the sequential algorithm is faster for lower numbers likely due to not having to create threads, synchronize etc. As n increases however, the overhead turns out to be less significant and parallelize runs faster than sequential.
 I'd expect this speedup to increase more if we're increasing n to a higher number.